-The final pieces of the podcasting puzzle, before you start to upload episodes and trailers into Spreaker is to finalize your cover art, intro, outro and trailer.
+The final piece of the podcasting puzzle, before you start to upload episodes and trailers into Spreaker is to finalize your cover art, intro, outro, and trailer.

 Don’t have design skills?
 We believe that creating good podcast cover art isn’t as scary as it seems.

 Before you jump into designing the podcast cover art yourself or hiring someone else to design it, remember that the design should reflect the topic of your show and it should have more visuals than words.
 Start brainstorming your podcast’s art by looking at shows on your favorite listening apps and noting what visuals stand out to you.

 So how do you make your podcast’s image pack a proverbial punch?
 Luckily there are some handy (and easy-to-follow) tricks you can employ which will immediately help your visuals.
 Read this guide, cross the items off your checklist, and give your podcast some added pizazz!